spencerdodd/kernelpop/README.md

 far, I have just implemented the `json` dump, but I will work on an XML version if it is requested.

 ### To Do

+- [ ] add more exploits! (src/to_add if anyone wants to get cracking on a few of these, be my guest!)

 - [ ] include patch levels in vulnerable window comparisons